phoenix-rtos/phoenix-rtos-doc/coding/index.md

-# Coding convention

-The chapter presents coding convention used in the implementation files of Phoenix-RTOS.
+# Software Code Standards

+## Introduction

+This document defines the Software Code Standards to be followed when writing Phoenix-RTOS source code.
+It is organized into sections that group coding rules and recommendations by topic.
+The identifiers referenced in this standard are:

+- `PS-CODE-RULE-XXX` for rules, which are formulated using `shall` what indicates mandatory action;
+- `PS-CODE-REC-XXX` for recommendations, which are formulated using `should`;
+- `PS-CODE-OPT-XXX` for possibilities and options, which are formulated using `could`.

+### Note

+Rule numbering does not have to be sequential and should not be changed once assigned.
+If a new rule is added in any section, it should be assigned the next available number after the highest existing rule number.

 ## C language standard

+### PS-CODE-RULE-001

-In general code should be compliant with C99 (without GNU extensions) standard.
+The code shall be compliant with C99 (without GNU extensions) standard.

+## MISRA C 2023 (2012)

+### PS-CODE-RULE-002

+The code shall be compliant with the set of MISRA C 2023 (2012) defined in [Phoenix RTOS MISRA C Profile](./misracprofile.md) with justified local rule exemptions.

+### PS-CODE-RULE-003

+Any local deviations from the [Phoenix RTOS MISRA C Profile](./misracprofile.md) rules shall be justified within the code.

 ## File label

+### PS-CODE-REC-004

-Each operating system source file is marked with label with the following structure:
+Each operating system source file should be marked with label with the following structure:

 ```c
 /*